III. Examination, Standing and Promotion

 Scholarship GPA: In addition, for the purpose of awarding scholarships, a Scholarship GPA is calculated at the end of the assessment year (May to April) provided that 24 credit hours or more have been attempted, regardless of program.
 For students involved in work placement programs such as Co-op or PEP, the scholarship average is calculated using the Dean's List criteria.
 This GPA is held internally and is not displayed on the student's transcript of record.

-I. Standing and Promotion Requirements
+H. Standing and Promotion Requirements

 a.
-A student whose assessment g.p.a. falls below 2.0 but above 1.0 in an assessment period is placed on academic probation.
+A student whose assessment GPA falls below 2.0 but above 1.0 in an assessment period is placed on academic probation.
 A student is allowed to go on academic probation only once in a program.

 b.
 Academic probation constitutes notice of unsatisfactory performance and is a warning that the student must improve to meet the grade point average requirements of the program in order to avoid being required to withdraw from the University.

 c.
-A student who has previously been placed on academic probation and whose g.p.a. in any subsequent assessment period falls below 2.0 is, subject to review by the Faculty concerned, required to withdraw from the University for at least 12 months.
+A student who has previously been placed on academic probation and whose g.p.a. in any subsequent assessment period falls below 2.0 is, subject to review by the Faculty/School concerned, required to withdraw from the University for at least 12 months.
 If such a student is readmitted, it is normally on academic probation.

 d.
-A student whose g.p.a falls to 1.0 or below in any assessment period is required to withdraw from the University for at least 12 months.
+A student whose GPA falls to 1.0 or below in any assessment period is required to withdraw from the University for at least 12 months.
 If such a student is readmitted, it is normally on academic probation.

-2. Students whose g.p.a. on assessment is such that they would normally be placed on academic probation, or be required to withdraw from the University, will be allowed to graduate if all other requirements of the program have been completed at that time.
-Law students should refer to the Faculty regulation in the Faculty of Law Calendar.
+Note: No credit is granted for courses taken during the 12 month period during which a student is required to withdraw. - Students whose GPA on assessment is such that they would normally be placed on academic probation, or be required to withdraw from the University, will be allowed to graduate if all other requirements of the program have been completed at that time.
+Law students should refer to the Faculty/School regulation in the Faculty of Law Calendar.

-J. Dean's List Criteria
+I. Dean's List Criteria

-The Faculties of the University publicly recognize superior academic performance for their students by publishing Dean’s lists.
+The Faculties/Schools of the University publicly recognize superior academic performance for their students by publishing Dean’s lists.
 Such distinction is also noted on the transcript of record.
 Criteria for inclusion on a Dean’s list are as follows:

-1. Students must be enrolled in a degree, diploma or certificate program.
+- Students must be enrolled in a degree, diploma or certificate program.

 a.
 Decisions for full-time and part-time students are based on assessment grade point average calculated in May of each year subject to provisions for the determination of the assessment GPA as outlines in Section III.
 H. Calculation of Grade Point Averages.

 b.
-Students enrolled in a concurrent or joint degree program will be considered for the Dean’s list in both Faculties represented and the decision will be based on the single assessment grade point average for the concurrent or joint degree program.
+Students enrolled in a concurrent or joint degree program will be considered for the Dean’s list in both Faculties/Schools represented and the decision will be based on the single assessment grade point average for the concurrent or joint degree program. - Students may also be considered for inclusion on the Dean’s List in the following special circumstances.
+In all instances, the applicable minimum of 3.7 grade point average (or 3.3 GPA and top 10 of their class for the Faculty of Law) must be achieved.

 a.
 Graduating students who in their final year of study do not have any assessment grade point calculation will be considered provided at least 12 credit hours or work must have been undertaken since the last assessment; have a minimum 3.7 GPA over the courses completed since the last assessment; and were on the Dean’s List at the last assessment.